thesquaredev/website-staging/src/pages/solutions/know-your-customer/5-contact-form.md

 ##
 template: default
 component: contact
-heading: Ready?
+heading: How can we help?
-icon: weightlifting-bold-blue.png
+icon:
-description: Learn what we can accelerate your PV process
+description:
 showAddress: false
 formTitle: ''
 formNamePlaceholder: Your full name*